luca-ferreri/Salesforce-Trailnotes/solr_federated_search.md

+## The Business Use Case
+Our challenge was to log thousands of relevant email messages per day in Salesforce—without exhausting its limited and valuable storage.
+As a first option, we turned to Salesforce Federated Search, which is [included (i.e., already covered by the license) in the Enterprise, Professional, Unlimited, and Developer Editions](https://help.salesforce.com/s/articleView?id=platform.external_data_source_define.htm&type=5).

+Federated Search allows us to create an external object backed by a database (in our case Apache Solr) exposed through the [**OpenSearch** protocol](https://github.com/dewitt/opensearch).
+However, it comes with some [limitations](https://help.salesforce.com/s/articleView?id=ai.search_federated_considerations.htm&type=5) stricter than those applied to Salesforce Connect adapters.
+One key constraint is that
+> Federated Search supports only external lookup relationships, where the external object must always be the parent in the relationship.

 ## Introduction

 The goal of this guide is to enable querying external data hosted in **Apache Solr** using the **OpenSearch** protocol, specifically to integrate with **Salesforce Federated Search** (available in: Enterprise, Professional, Unlimited, and Developer Editions).
 While this integration is entirely possible, we were surprised—especially as members of the open-source community—by how scarce comprehensive, end-to-end resources are on the topic.

 From deploying an Apache Solr server, to configuring the schema, exposing a compliant OpenSearch description, and even writing the required XSL transformation file, the journey involves several steps that are often only partially documented or scattered across different sources.